 Allowing employees to work from home has definite perks for the small business owner, including promoting a satisfied workforce and cutting down on office space expenses.
 Amid all of the telecommuting fanfare, however, there are still potential liabilities to consider when you have home-based employees.
-(There are also a few employees who should never work from home.)

 Work-from-home employees may expose your company to risks not currently covered by your small business insurance policy.
 Before you give employees the green light to forge their own paths in a home office, familiarize yourself with your responsibilities as a telecommuting boss.

 What If an Employee Is Injured While Working from Home?

 Accidents happen during work, and they can just as easily occur in the home.
 According to the Occupational Safety and Health Administration (OSHA), small business owners are responsible for providing employees with safe work environments.
 All home-based workers have the same workers’ compensation benefits as in-office employees.
 Cases regarding workers’ compensation have shown that the law tends to see the home office no differently from the office building or store front.
 For instance, in the 2011 case of Sandberg vs. J.C.
 Penney, the court eventually decided in the favor of an employee who tripped on her dog while retrieving fabric samples from her garage.
 She ended up receiving workers’ compensation because it was determined that she was in the process of working for her employer at the time she sustained the injury.